fcasaclang/portfolio/README.md

 - Formatted and refined spreadsheets and formulas to create a more efficient workflow

 ![Kapitolyo_Pasig](/assets/Assessment_Kapitolyo_Pasig.png)
-_Mathematical model of Kapitolyo High School, one out of 4 buildings modelled and retrofitted in MIDAS Gen._
+_Mathematical model of Kapitolyo High School, a five-storey building, and one of the 4 buildings modelled and retrofitted in MIDAS Gen._

 #### Energy Development Corp: Fleet wide Structural Assessment of Essential Facilities: Structural Assessment of Mindanao Geothermal Production Field (PH)
 - Traversed hours towards the location and conducted on-site inspections to ensure structure is up to the code’s (NSCP 2015, ACI 318, ACI-440-2R-17) standards and the physical condition of the building through crack mapping